 Doximity VP of Finance, David Coffman, and Assistant Controller, Alex Schlick, have the challenging task of getting stuff done while maintaining responsible financial practices.
 They have to make sure that accurate books don’t come at the cost of slowing the company down.

-This was easier when Doximity was only a hundred-person team.
-It’s a bit more of a challenge today, with 400 employees and growing.
+This was easier when Doximity was only a 100-person team.
+It’s a bit more of a challenge today, with growing headcount.

 How do you make it easy for employees to pay a vendor as quickly as possible and still keep the books together?
 The short answer — with credit cards and a whole lot of accounting effort.

 Credit cards were a double-edged sword for Doximity.
 They were convenient, quick, and perfect for recurring or one-time payments, but: